benjdj6/timecrunch/README.md

 * Change recipe list style for better legibility on hover

-* Style score and button using bootstrap grid
+* Style recipe score and like button using bootstrap grid

 * Change upvote/like icon color to indicate vote counted